devyec/devyec/README.md

 ## Hi there 👋
+I am Yakup Emre Celebi.
+I have been studying computer science at Bilkent University since 2024.
 <!--
 **devyec/devyec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.